prof-rossetti/georgetown-opim-243-201901/notes/python/packages/matplotlib.md

 ## Installation

-First install the package using pip, if necessary:
+First install the package using Pip, if necessary:

 ```sh
 pip install matplotlib